Join the problem-solving WhatsApp group to get your answer: https://elec-engg.com/whatsapp-group-for-protection-engineers/

 Join our community on WhatsApp: https://elec-engg.com/whatsapp-group-for-protection-engineers/

 – Expansion in the load side and transformer rating is 2MVA.
-I have also checked that source fault MVA reduced to 1OKA the fault current still exceeded the 50 kA In the LV side.
+I have also checked that the source fault MVA was reduced to 1OKA the fault current still exceeded the 50 kA On the LV side.
 So the requirement is to reduce the fault current at the LV side of the transformer.

-– Yes your right we need to consider the fault current from the load side it is almost 11 kA.
+– Yes you are right we need to consider the fault current from the load side it is almost 11 kA.
 It will increase the total IK value near to 60 kA

 – It’s the through fault current of a transformer, which will have a negligible change in the calculated fault current w.r.t increasing source fault MVA.